-Cheese Boards - Cheese Platters - Wine and Cheese Platters
+Cheese Boards - Cheese Platters - Best Wine and Cheese Platters

 This article on Fruit and Cheese Trays is courtesy of Donna Hager and her website Real Restaurant Recipes.
 Donna Hager has owned and operated a successful American-style restaurant for well over two decades.
 More articles and hundreds of recipes can be found on her website that features real restaurant recipes, menus, cooking tips, and much more.

 Entertaining frequently includes some kind of cheese tray, often with fruit or vegetables or meat or a combination of these foods.
 If you are short on time you can, of course, buy a fruit and cheese tray at most good quality grocery stores or online.
 But if you have the time this is an opportunity to be creative and introduce your guests to some new cheeses.
 It's great fun!

 How To Make Fruit, Cheese, and Wine Platters

 Serve at least three (3) and as many as five (5) cheeses.
 Having at least 3 to 5 cheeses allows me to offer an interesting variety without being too extravagant.
 Allow about 3 ounces of cheese per guest if we are just tasting or it's an appetizer plate before a meal.
 If I want these as a main course I allow 6 to 7 ounces per person.

 The other thing I like to do is select ones that combine styles, textures and colors (see "pairings" below).
 I like to offer different looks, tastes, and feels such as one soft-ripened, one hard and probably a blue.
 And if I am serving more than three cheeses, I like to add one or two with different flavor and color.
 Occasionally I'll have a theme tray, such as all blues or all local ones.